 Customer data analysis helps make financial decisions

 In addition, marketers can target specific groups of consumers when they have easy data access.
-For example, they can use customer feedback to determine their best customers and what products and services appeal to them, and they also can tailor advertising messages to reach these people.
+For example, they can use data gathered from customer feedback to determine their best customers and what products and services appeal to them.
+This insight effectively guides them down the sales funnel and allows for tailored advertising messages for these individuals.

 Analyzing customer data can help you increase profits